 Listening to My Body

 I’ve actually had to learn to eat a little bit less for dinner.
 This sounds silly but I normally eat a lot.
 There were nights, especially after a tough workout, where I would go to bed super full because I felt I needed to fit in all of my nutrition at that one dinner.

 I’m the type of person who can’t go to bed hungry, but I also don’t want to go to bed uncomfortably full either, so this has been a good learning lesson.

 Eating Two Lunches

 In saying that, I’ve sort of gravitated towards having two lunches most days.
-I’ve sort of shifted from three larger meals to four moderate sized meals with lots of snacks, and I’m A-Okay with it.
+I’ve sort of shifted from three larger meals to four moderate-sized meals with lots of snacks, and I’m A-Okay with it.
 I don’t like feeling uncomfortably full because it zaps my energy.

 I’ve started taking Vitamin D more consistently.

 I actually went to the doctor’s to get tested to make sure I wasn’t deficient.
 I’m not deficient, but my levels are on the lower end.
 So, that means rather than taking a supplement whenever I remember, my doctor recommended taking one regularly.
 I’m taking this one.
 This is the amount my doctor recommended I take.